A hit-and-run and attempted carjacking terrified parents on the Berkeley school run Tuesday morning, according to witnesses and officials.

 Aguilar said that the suspect “scared the bejesus” out of a mother and her daughter when he tried to steal their car.

-The trail of mayhem left five crime scenes for the police to investigate.
+The trail of mayhem left five crime scenes for police to investigate.

-Principal Jana Holmes texted parents that a car had crashed into the back of the school on Garber Street, but that police had apprehended the suspect.
+Principal Jana Holmes texted parents that a car had crashed into the back of the school on Garber Street, and police had apprehended the suspect.

 “School continues this morning and is in session,” she wrote.

-With a helicopter circling overhead and a raft of first responders on their block, Richard and Rosemary Muller said they haven’t seen this type of activity on Garber Street in the 58 years they’ve lived there.
+With a helicopter circling and a raft of first responders on their block, Richard and Rosemary Muller said they hadn’t seen this type of activity in their 58 years living on Garber Street.

 “Nothing like this,” Richard said.
 “We heard the helicopter first.
 It looked like it was circling our house.”